-The International Center (IC) oversees and directs the international education programs of Azusa Pacific University.
+The International Center (IC) oversees the intensive English program, all services for international students, and international recruiting efforts at Azusa Pacific University.
 The presence of international students and diverse cultures on the APU campus is a very important aspect of the educational experience.
 Every student who comes to APU from a different culture brings with him or her a wealth of cross-cultural knowledge.